jimsalterjrs/sanoid/README.md

 	This argument tells syncoid to restrict itself to existing snapshots, instead of creating a semi-ephemeral syncoid snapshot at execution time.
 Especially useful in multi-target (A->B, A->C) replication schemes, where you might otherwise accumulate a large number of foreign syncoid snapshots.

++ --no-mount
+	This argument tells syncoid to use -u with zfs receive, meaning that receiving datasets are not automatically mounted.

 + --exclude=REGEX

 	The given regular expression will be matched against all datasets which would be synced by this run and excludes them.
 This argument can be specified multiple times.